 There are two things you need to consider when building your strategy.
 The first is how long you plan to run your campaign for and how often you plan to post.
 The second is creating a strategy employing a diverse range of integrated channels.

 If you are interested in ABM marketing and looking for assistance employing it for your B2B business, please contact The Lead Agency.
-Our speciality is in generating leads and prospects for your business and building strong, resilient ties with them.
+Our expert B2B Marketing Consultants are generating leads and prospects for your business and building strong, resilient ties with them.

 For more information about the impact Account Based Marketing is having on B2B marketing, try reading this article on How Account Based Marketing Is Revolutionising B2B.